GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     Python code.

 **Clean before building**
-    is clicked to specify that the build directory is deleted and recreated before starting a new build.
+    is checked to specify that the build directory is deleted and recreated before starting a new build.

-**Capture console output**
-    is clicked to specify that ``console`` is always added to the ``CONFIG`` variable in the generated ``.pro`` file.
-This is only useful on Windows and ensures that, even for a GUI application, tracebacks (e.g. about missing modules) are captured and displayed.

 **Verbose output**
-    is clicked specify that additional information is displayed during the build process.
+    is checked specify that additional information is displayed during the build process.

 **Run qmake**